Dwarf Mongoose Facts: The Smallest Carnivore in Africa

 The common dwarf mongoose (as it's sometimes called) has a pointed face, small eyes, small and rounded ears, and a domed forehead.
 Its body is long and has short legs and a long tail.
 The animal's fur is thick and varies in colour.
 The coat is generally brown or grey-brown and often has a grizzled appearance.
 Some individuals have red-brown areas on their body.

 Dwarf mongooses have a wide range.
 They live in east Africa and the southern part of central Africa.
 The animals are found on grassland and in areas with scattered bushes or trees.
 They avoid dense forests, deserts, and elevations higher than about 2000 metres.

 Mongooses are not rodents, as is sometimes thought.
 They belong to the mammal family known as the Herpestidae, which also includes civets and meerkats.

 Dwarf mongoose groups range in size from as few as two to as many as thirty individuals.
 The most common group size is twelve to fifteen animals.
 Most of the animals in a group are related, although sometimes outsiders are able to join them.
 Females tend to stay with their birth group.
 Males may try to join new groups once they are two or three years old.
 The dominant female is the only animal that reproduces.

-The mongooses live in grassland, bush land or open forest, where they maintain a territory.
+The mongooses inhabit grassland, bush land, and open forest, where they maintain a territory.
 This is at least seventy-five acres in size and may be much larger.
 Some groups have established territories next to human settlements and have become quite confident around human beings.

 A Wild Mongoose Group